BCB4PM/GOWDL/README.md

 Once the environment is ready to run GOWDL, please download and unzip all the files stored in the external link "KDC_util_link.txt" in the same directory.

+The datasets folder contains the training and testing datasets we used for experiments.

 ## Example dataset